8 Best Renters Insurance Companies in Maryland of 2026

 The average cost of basic renters insurance in Maryland is $16.67 a month or $200 a year.

-But remember your average cost will be lower or higher depending on where you live.
+But remember, your average cost will be lower or higher depending on where you live.

-And expect to pay more if you buy add-ons, such as flood insurance or additional wind damage coverage.
+Expect to pay more if you buy add-ons, such as flood insurance or additional wind damage coverage.

 What Factors Determine Renters Insurance Rates?